New York Books: The Best Books Set in the Empire State

 Book Summary

-Eva grew up in the midwest with a traditional family who never really got her.
-She feels much more at home in her cozy Brooklyn apartment and she’s inching closer to her dream career.
+Eva grew up in the Midwest with a traditional family that never really got her.
+She feels much more at home in her cozy Brooklyn apartment, and she’s inching closer to her dream career.
 Her romantic life, on the other hand, isn’t much to write home about.
 She’s come to expect men to disappoint her, but what she didn’t expect was to discover that she’s expecting a baby after an uncharacteristic one-night stand.

 The unplanned pregnancy begins to affect every relationship in her life.
 The baby’s father is supportive but conflicted.
 And Eva is feeling disconnected from her best friend, Willa, just when she needs her the most.
 Surprisingly, it’s Willa’s older brother, Shep, who steps up to help.